Review: American Express Aeroplan Reserve Card

-Many credit card issuers in Canada, including TD Canada Trust, CIBC, and American Express all offer Aeroplan co-branded credit cards.
-These Aeroplan credit cards have varying welcome bonuses, benefits, and annual fees resulting in there being a card for every Aeroplan member’s needs.
-Today, we will be specifically looking at the American Express Aeroplan Reserve card, which is the top-tier Aeroplan credit card offered by American Express.
+Many credit card issuers in Canada, including TD Canada Trust, CIBC, and American Express, offer co-branded Aeroplan credit cards.
+These Aeroplan credit cards have varying welcome bonuses, benefits, and annual fees, resulting in there being a card for every Aeroplan member’s needs.

 Welcome Bonus